 Kadaster has successfully experimented with two participatory systems for improving the data quality of the topographic and addresses key registries: quality dashboards and crowdsourced feedback.
-Both systems have now been in place for over three years, resulting in a data quality boost for these three datasets.
+Both systems have now been in place for over four years, resulting in a data quality boost for these three datasets.
 The next section will shortly explain these key registers.

-1.1 Three key registers
+1.1 Spatial key registers

-This paragraph will give a short introduction to the three key registers that Kadaster has created the quality dashboards and a crowdsourced feedback system for.
+This paragraph will give a short introduction to the topographic and addresses key registers.
+For these key registers, the Kadaster has developed the quality dashboards and a crowdsourced feedback system.
 All three registers are provided as open data, making them highly suitable for participatory systems.
 Figure 2 shows images of these three key registers.